 -

-•Inducted into US Harness Racing “Hall of Fame,” 2010.
+Dave was inducted into the US Harness Racing “Hall of Fame” in 2010.

 Karen Hall